 CRITERIA: At the completion of this activity, the candidate should be knowledgeable in the following areas:

+Why Appendix B was developed.
 How the Appendix B criteria applies to vendors and how the criteria are used during vendor inspections.

 Methods acceptable to the NRC staff for complying with the Commission's regulations with regard to overall quality assurance program requirements and implementation as described in NRC RGs.